LAMAT 2026 brings first pulmonology capability to Saint Lucia

 |0

-This work, LAMAT 2026 brings first pulmonology capability to Saint Lucia [Image 13 of 13], by TSgt Rachel Maxwell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LAMAT 2026 brings first pulmonology capability to Saint Lucia, by Andrea Jenkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.